 Prior to building The Workers Lab, Carmen was the Acting Director of Collective Impact at Living Cities.
 She supported 22 of the largest foundations and financial institutions in the world in order to improve economic opportunities for low-income people--supporting projects in the fields of economic and workforce development, energy efficiency, and asset building.
 From 2008 to 2011, Carmen was the Director of Strategic Programs at the Mitchell Kapor Foundation, where she oversaw the foundation’s Green Access and Civic Engagement programs.
 Alongside her work at the foundation, Carmen also taught in the Department of City and Regional Planning at the University of California, Berkeley.
 Prior to this, Carmen was the Coordinator of the San Francisco Redevelopment Agency’s Task Force on African American Out-Migration to address African American displacement from the city.

-Carmen currently sits on the boards of the General Service Foundation, Certification Associates, Blue Ridge Labs, Beyond12, Children’s Defense Fund, San Francisco Federal Reserve's Community Advisory Council and the AstraZeneca US Health Equity Advisory Council.
+Carmen currently sits on the boards of Beyond12, Blue Ridge Labs, Children’s Defense Fund, as well as the San Francisco Federal Reserve's Community Advisory Council, Confluence's Racial Equity Initiative Advisory Committee and the AstraZeneca US Health Equity Advisory Council.

 Carmen holds a Ph.D. in City and Regional Planning from the University of California, Berkeley and was a Fulbright Scholar in 2007.